Browse F.A.Q. Topics

 Our WPL Diamond DMC package wastewater treatment plant is ideal for new builds and replacement of existing septic tank systems and package sewage treatment plants.

 Where can I find technical information about the WPL Diamond Range?

-Technical specification tables for the WPL Diamond package wastewater (sewage) treatment range can be found in the support section of this website.
-Please go to Technical information.
+Technical specification tables for the WPL Diamond package wastewater (sewage) treatment range can be found here.